Awayfaring/Awayfaring.github.io/docs/Math/Problem1.md

 If we remember the fundamental theorem of calculus we know that
 {% katexmm %}
 $$ F(b) - F(a) = \int_a^b f(x) dx \qquad \text{where  }\ f(x) = F'(x) $$
-Applying this to out context we can write that
+Applying this to our context we can write that
 $$ I(1) - I(0) = \int_0^1 I'(\alpha) \ d\alpha$$
 From our original parameterization we see that if we set $\alpha = 0$
 $$I(0) = \int_0^1 \frac{x^{0}-1}{\ln{x}}=0$$